 - Another example from Rosa's stories is in "His Majesty McDuck", where Scrooge finds a plaque and a document that proves the hill his money bin stands on was never a part of the United States, having been given directly to the founder of Duckburg by the Spanish.
 He declares it a sovereign country but this ends up causing him a lot of trouble (the city cuts off his electricity and the Beagle Boys invade and take over since police jurisdiction does not extend to foreign countries).
 In the end, Scrooge joins his country back to US and uses the plaque as a tray for bird seed.

-- In a relative example, one Far Side comic featured an elephant who had recently lost his foot to poachers.
-The elephant was understandably upset to learn that his foot had been turned into a novelty wastebasket.
+- In a relative example, one The Far Side comic features an elephant who had recently lost his foot to poachers.
+The elephant is understandably upset to learn that his foot had been turned into a novelty wastebasket.

 - Iron Man 2: Tony Stark uses Captain America's prototype/unfinished shield to prop up what he is currently working on.

 - The Prince and the Pauper: Errol Flynn version.
 The missing great seal of England (entrusted to the prince) is a significant plot point of the Pauper's storyline.
 At the end, the pauper explains that he had used it to crack nuts.
 Cue Everybody Laughs Ending.

 - In The Hobbit: The Desolation of Smaug, Lord Girion's last Black Arrow is hanging from the rafters of Bard's kitchen.
 Bard hangs pots off of it.